brendan-jefferis/comp/README.md

 comp.create("myComponent", actions, view, model);
 ```

-The name you provide must match the data-component attribute of the container element
+**Important**: The name you specify as the forst argument to `comp.create()` must match the `data-component` value of the HTML container element you declared in the previous step.
+This name is the unique identifier used by comp for event delegation, rendering etc.

 Additional info
 ---------------